 Can I Re-Steep?

 Yes, Absolutely!
-We don't recommend reusing the lid over multiple days unless sanitized, but other then that, yes!
+We don't recommend reusing the lid over multiple days unless sanitized, but other than that, yes!
 Re-steeping is another advantage of the Bruetta brewing system!

 My Filter Fell Out

 Apologies.
 This is rare but it does occasionally happen, particularly if you are reusing it and rinsing it out.
+When removing/rinsing the filter, be sure to give it a good poke when reinserting it, particularly along the edges.
 You can let us know if it happens often under normal one-time use but it shouldn't be a problem.

 Uneven Use of Cups vs. Lids

-If you routinely end up with more cups then lids or vise versa, order cups and lids separately rather then as a "kit."
+If you routinely end up with more cups than lids or vise versa, order cups and lids separately rather than as a "kit."

 - Bruetta makes it easy to re-steep, and sometimes the way people choose to reuse either their cups or lids can cause you to run out of one or the other too soon.

 - If this is a consistent problem, try one of our “You Choose the Sleeves” products for a custom assortment.
 These come in 6 Sleeve or 12 Sleeve boxes.

 The materials in our cups and lids (minus the filter) are standard for to-go coffee cups, so you can treat them as you are doing for those now.